-If you'd like a PDF of the exercises covered in this post for easy reference, you can enter your info in the box below to have it emailed to you.
+If you'd like a PDF of the exercises covered in this post for easy reference, you can join my newsletter and have it delivered straight to your inbox.

 Love them or hate them, squats are unavoidable.

 They’re a staple in every workout (uhhh…hello, glutes!) and even if you’re allergic to the gym, you probably still do them every day, because how else do you get out of a chair?

 Despite squats being the blue jeans of exercises, many of us struggle with them and experience everything from hip stiffness to crunching knees and back pain when squatting, so, what’s going on and how do you fix this?

 Common causes of pain and stiffness when squatting

 Kids are known for having the “perfect” squat, but by the time we reach adulthood many of us have lost the range of motion and strength to do them well.
 What’s going on?

 First, a child’s bone structure is quite different from an adult’s, so you can let go of the idea that you need to master the perfect kid squat.
 That being said, this is only one reason why squatting gets harder as we get older.

 The real problem is that we don’t move enough.